-Game On is run as a six week program in London, Ontario, with reoccurring sessions throughout the year.
+Game On is run as a Saturday morning program in London, Ontario, with reoccurring sessions throughout the year.
 This professionally developed program helps children with neurological conditions improve their physical coordination and learn skills that are important when participating in gym class, recreation and sports activities.

 Game On is designed to support children with neurological conditions who may be reluctant to participate in physical activities and sports.
 We work with families to provide barrier-free recreational programming for all participants.
 The program is designed to be fun, safe, and inclusive for all children with all abilities.